richarah/oz-tui-cheat-sheet/README.md

 # Oz TUI Cheat Sheet

-A collection of essential commands for operating the Emacs-based text user interface of the Mozart OPI (Oz Programming Interface)
+A collection of essential commands for operating the Emacs-based text user interface of the Mozart OPI (Oz Programming Interface).

+This is by no means an exhaustive list, merely the essentials for interfacing to Mozart via Emacs.

+For more comprehensive documentation, please refer to the [https://www.gnu.org/software/emacs/manual/emacs.html](GNU Emacs Manual) or built-in Emacs Tutorial (see below).

 # Before proceeding